exercism/go-test-runner/README.md

 This implicit assignment means we do not need to add anything to the test files to get task ids in the test runner output.
 We only need to set the type in the config as shown above.

+You can test this locally end-to-end via `go run . testrunner/testdata/concept/conditionals outdir`.

 ### Explicit Task Id Assignment

 If the implicit system would lead to wrong task ids, they can be set manually via a comment in the following format that is added for the test function: